coder/wush-action/README.md

 # Wush Action

-Wush Action lets you SSH into GitHub Actions using [wush](https://github.com/coder/wush).
+SSH into GitHub Actions using [wush](https://github.com/coder/wush).
+Debug workflows as if they were running on your machine.

 ![wush-action](https://github.com/user-attachments/assets/b375e30b-bc7e-479e-b55a-69ee16abc8fd)